Efficient Online Reinforcement Learning with Offline Data: Experiments

-\paragraph{Does \ouralgo transfer to pixels?} Here we consider the medium and expert locomotion tasks V-D4RL, an offline dataset \cite{lu2022challenges} with \emph{only pixel observations}\footnote{V-D4RL normalized return is episode return divided by 10.}.
+\paragraph{Does \ouralgo transfer to pixels?} Here we consider the medium and expert locomotion tasks in V-D4RL \cite{lu2022challenges}, an offline dataset with \emph{only pixel observations}.
 V-D4RL is particularly challenging as the behavior policies are state-based, which means the data is partially observable in pixel-space.
 This is most obvious in `Humanoid Walk', where body parts are visually occluded, thus behavior cloning (BC) can struggle to achieve strong performance.
 For evaluation, as our method seeks to accelerate online learning with offline data, we focus on data-efficiency---we introduce a challenge that we call ``10\%DMC", which involves training policies using only 10\% of the total timesteps recommended by \citet{yarats2022mastering}.
 As we use the medium and expert data, we include a \textbf{BC} baseline.
 To evaluate \ouralgo's ability to efficiently use offline data to boost online learning, we compare to a baseline approach that does not use the offline data.
 To isolate the effect of the utilization of offline data, we use the same architecture and policy optimizer as our method and label this baseline as \textbf{Online} in our plots.
 Then, to evaluate how this compares to the state-of-the-art sample-efficient RL method from pixels, we compare to~\textbf{DrQ-v2} \citep{yarats2022mastering}.

-We see in~\cref{fig:vd4rl} that \ouralgo provides consistent improvements over purely online approaches, and in many cases greatly improves over a BC baseline.
-We see through the difference in \ouralgo (dashed black and purple lines) and the Online baseline that \ouralgo \emph{clearly} effectively utilizes the offline data to bootstrap learning.
-And this conclusion holds as we compare additionally to the SoTA vision-based RL method (blue).
+We see in~\cref{fig:vd4rl}\footnote{V-D4RL normalized return is episode return divided by 10.} that \ouralgo provides consistent improvements over purely online approaches, and in many cases greatly improves over a BC baseline.
+We see through the difference in \ouralgo (dashed black and purple lines) and the Online baseline that \ouralgo \emph{effectively} utilizes the offline data to bootstrap learning.
+This conclusion holds as we compare to the SoTA vision-based RL method (blue).

 Lastly, we test increasing UTD to 10 on one of the tasks---Cheetah Run with Expert offline data. \cref{fig:vd4rl-highutd} shows a remarkable improvement in performance when learning with the offline dataset.
 To our knowledge, this is the first demonstration of a high UTD approach improving model-free pixel-based continuous control.